ggiamarchi/nerf-winterfell/README.md

 $ vagrant ssh nerf-build
 ```

-Output FFS file is available in the repository home directory
+built Linux kernel and FFS files are available in the repository home directory

 To build u-root only